 Autism Spectrum Disorder: Inside The Autistic Mind

-Surprisingly most of the highest autism rates are indicated among the most developed countries in the world.
-Also, autism is far more likely to affect boys than girls, a fact that still remains unexplained.
+Surprisingly most of the highest rates are indicated among the most developed countries in the world.
+Also, ASD is far more likely to affect boys than girls, a fact that still remains unexplained.

 However, one could argue that this apparent statistic increase could possibly be due to improving awareness, expansion of diagnostic criteria, better diagnostic tools and improve reporting.

-Autism – Mental Complexity And Challenges
+Mental Complexity And Challenges

 While some can remain independent, others tend to be afflicted with acute disabilities and require life-long care and constant support.

-Recently, ASD has been classified as a whole-body disorder that includes complications such as seizures, gastrointestinal disorders, sleep disturbances, eating and feeding challenges, attention deficit and hyperactivity disorder (ADHD), anxiety, depression, schizophrenia and bipolar disorder.
+Recently, ASD has been classified as a whole-body disorder that includes complications such as seizures, gastrointestinal disorders, sleep disturbances, eating and feeding challenges, attention deficit and hyperactivity disorder (ADHD), anxiety disorders, depression and bipolar disorder.